gautamanshi487/Deepflow/README.md

 ---

-## 📌 Project Status: **Near-Completion**
+## 📌 Project Status:

-We’ve trained and validated multiple models and generated predictions for the test data.
+I’ve trained and validated multiple models and generated predictions for the test data.
 All components, including data cleaning, feature engineering, and model evaluation, have been completed.

 ---